 |Non-EU/EEA citizens||9,000 DKK|

 The fee covers participation in the course.
-It does not cover travel, accommodation and living expenses during the course.
+It does not cover course materials, travel, accommodation and living expenses during the course.

 You can only get a refund of your tuition fee, if you cancel at least two month prior to the beginning of the course including e-learning modules.

-Course Director: Professor Thor Theander
+Course responsible: Professor Thor Theander